Every other Wednesday at 1:00 PM

 April 29, 2019 at 4:00 PM, GEAR 258

-Kirsten Wesselhoeft, assistant professor of religion at Vassar College, will discuss the crisis of values many French Muslims see in their community.
+Kirsten Wesselhoeft, assistant professor of religion at Vassar College, discussed the crisis of values many French Muslims see in their community.

 May 12, 2019 at 7:00 PM, Nomads Southtown